Don’t you hate it when you can’t remember the name of something? Of course you do. Everyone does.

 I don’t really care about the book itself.
 Even if I did find the title I probably wouldn’t be able to buy a copy.
 The only physical copy that I did read was probably destroyed, or exists in a place I no longer have access to.
 But still, it grates that I can remember everything about the plot, but nothing about the actual book.

-There’s a bit where he realises a sandstorm is about to hit (something about sudden drops in temperature, or the wrong temperature for that particular time of day), and he has to take shelter in a hole in the ground, covered on the top by a thin layer of silt or something.
+There’s a bit where he realises a sandstorm is about to hit (something about sudden drops in temperature, or the wrong temperature for that particular time of day), and he has to take shelter in a hole in the ground, covered on the top by a thin layer of silt for protection.

-Anyway, he’s survived the sandstorm and is on his way back when he sees some sort of jet — a scout — fly overhead.
+He survives the sandstorm and continues on his way back when he sees some sort of jet — a scouting ship — fly overhead.
 He puts two and two together, and realises that their planet, a lonely outpost on the edge of space, is being invaded.
 The jet’s heading towards the south pole, to the base where the academy teachers spend their vacation.

-He starts heading back towards the academy with more haste.
-On the way, he almost dies from thirst but as he’s about to die from dehydration, his head plunges into a plant, a native plant to the planet which has roots that hold water — the book then describes him as sucking from the root to extract a few measly drops of water for his parched lips.
-Refreshed and reinvigorated, he continues his journey towards his academy — north.
+He starts heading back towards the academy with haste.
+On the way, he almost dies from thirst but as he’s about to die from dehydration, his head plunges into a plant, a native plant to the planet which has roots that hold water — the book then describes him as sucking from the root to extract a few measly drops of water for his “cracked, parched lips”.
+Refreshed and reinvigorated, he continues his journey north towards the academy.

-The mentor that dropped the main character off earlier checks on another student, the student described in the next paragraph.
-The girl offers him a drink of water — a gesture notable because she too is undergoing the penultimate survival test, one where she has has to camp out for some duration with a limited food and water, after which she will be picked up and taken back to the academy.
-He declines, but asks her about her supplies.
-She replies saying her food and water resources have proved adequate so far.
-Satisfied, the mentor boards his chopper and starts heading back towards the academy.
+Meanwhile, the mentor that dropped the main character off earlier checks on another of his students, a female of another species notable for being very beautiful, very intelligent and having (pale?) blue skin.
+This female student is currently undergoing her penultimate survival test, where candidates are expected to camp out solo for some period of time, again with limited supplies, after which she will be picked up and flown back to the academy.
+The girl offers the mentor a drink of water — the book specifically mentions this as a notable gesture due to her limited supplies as part of the test, but the mentor declines and asks her about her supplies.
+She replies saying her food and water resources have proved “adequate” so far.
+Satisfied with her progress, the mentor boards his chopper and starts heading back towards the academy.

-There’s a pumphouse near the crater left by the academy.
-There’s some residual water in the pipes which the main protagonist drinks, then they find a moon-buggy type vehicle (as depicted on the cover of the novel that I read), the one with the massive wheels.
+The main protagonist is sneaking a drink from one of the water pumps when he meets the female cadet from earlier.
+There’s some residual water in the pipes from which the main protagonist drinks, then they find a moon-buggy type vehicle (the same one on the cover of the copy of the book I read), the one with the massive wheels.
 It’s still got power, and with that, the two characters form a plan: head towards the south pole, find out what’s going on and who’s attacking the planet, and see what’s going on.
-But then they notice tyre tracks, and a missing buggy: it’s their mentor, who apparently has the same idea that they do.
-They decide to follow him, but driving on the planet is hard and their mentor is more experienced than they are: catching up to him will be hard.
+But then they notice tyre tracks, and a missing buggy: unbeknownst to them, it’s their mentor, who apparently has the same idea that they do.
+They decide to follow him, but driving on the planet is hard and their mentor is more experienced than they are: catching up to him will be difficult.

 They take it in turns driving.
-On the way, disaster strikes: the guy is driving with the girl resting when they hit one of the pits mentioned earlier.
+On the way, disaster strikes: the guy is driving with the girl resting when they hit one of the silt-covered pits mentioned earlier, the same one that the male used to take shelter from a sandstorm earlier in the piece, only this one has a much larger pit underneath the thin layer of silt.
 They’re thrown out of the buggy, and either the girl or guy breaks their leg.
 They manage to splint it, but the buggy isn’t going anywhere.
-Luckily for them, their mentor comes back and rescues them (how, I can’t remember, and now that I think about it, it might have been the mentor that broke their leg, I’m not entirely sure).
+Somehow, their mentor comes back and rescues them (how, I can’t remember, and now that I think about it, it might have been the mentor that broke their leg, I’m not entirely sure.
+It’s possible that the mentor may have realised the futility of his situation and realised that he needed some help.)

-So they set off.
+Our trio set off, this time in the mentor’s buggy.
 On the way though, the fighter jet they passed for earlier comes back.
-They dive out of the vehicle mere moments before it too is obliterated, vapourised, by a smaller version of the weapon that was used to destroy the academy.
-With no vehicle and limited supplies, they start to make the journey.
+They dive out of the vehicle mere moments before it, too, is obliterated, vapourised, by a smaller version of the weapon that was used to destroy the academy.
+With no vehicle and limited supplies, they start the make the journey on foot.
+It’s fortunate, because they’re already pretty close.

-They’re at the south pole of the planet (whose environment is much more lush than the rest of the planet, which is dry and hot) when they see it: a massive mothership of some kind, a ship that holds even more of the smaller, more agile fighters they encountered earlier.
-But there’s a bigger problem: the teachers lodge is now swarming in (?) enemies of some kind, who seem like they’re preparing for some kind of full-scale assault.
+Eventually, they arrive at the south pole of the planet, whose environment is much more lush than the rest of the planet, which is dry and hot by comparison.
+Then they see it: a massive mothership of some kind, a ship that holds even more of the smaller, more agile fighters they encountered earlier.
+But there’s a bigger problem: the lodge that would be usually used by teachers from the academy on holiday now has bad guys all over it, and worse, they seem like they’re preparing for some kind of full-scale assault.

-I don’t remember much from this point.
-I know the main entrance of the ship is protected by some kind of force-field, but the two students manage to get on board somehow.
+The main entrance of the ship is protected by some kind of force-field, but the two students manage to get on board (right before it takes off?), after the mentor provides some kind of distraction and is left on the planet after the mothership takes off.
 They climb through a ducting system, and realise that sabotage is the only way to bring down the ship.
-The ship has some kind of space/warp/antimatter drive that means if they turn some wingnuts the right direction, it will set off some kind of chain-reaction, resulting in the destruction of the ship.
+The ship has some kind of space/warp/antimatter drive that means if they turn some wingnuts the right direction, it will set off some kind of catastrophic chain-reaction, resulting in the destruction of the ship.
 On the way to the engine bay, they pass a cafeteria.
-The girl can sense the engine room using her sixth-sense, and when they get there, it’s weird because this flux/warp/space/antimatter drive produces no sound, only a gentle hum.
+The girl can sense the engine room using her sixth-sense, and when they get there, it’s weird because this flux/warp/space/antimatter drive produces no sound, only a gentle hum, a detail specifically mentioned by the book because of how different it would be to what you might think a space engine would be.

 The two students escape the mothership via the fighter jet bays — there are chutes which automatically deliver them into the cockpit of a fighter jet, and that’s how they escape.
 They come across a friendly vessel, which they hail by saying something like “if you see an enemy fighter on your scopes, please do not open fire.
 I repeat, please do no open fire: I mean you no harm, and can hardly keep this thing flying in a straight line”.

 The story ends by the good guys picking up the injured mentor on the planet.
-Both cadets pass their exams with flying colours and are awarded the highest commendation, with the main protagonist also getting an invitation to fly for one of the most prestigious freighter companies in the galaxy, which was always his original dream.
+Both cadets pass their exams with flying colours and are awarded the highest commendation, with the main protagonist also getting an invitation to fly for one of the most prestigious freighter companies in the galaxy, along with the exclusive license that it offers, which was always his original dream.